Masthead

 4. Repeat this same process for the Canopy Height (CHM) layer, choose different color symbology for the DEM and CHM.
 Keep the default grayscale symbology for the Hillshade layers.

-5. Remove the default esri basemaps.
-Create a map layout or two separate map layouts, (your choice) that shows the Elevation (map 1) and Canopy Height (map 2).
-Each map should include the surface model (DEM or CHM) and applicable hillshade and should also include titles, north arrow, scale and legend.
+6. Create a map layout or two separate map layouts, (your choice) that shows the Elevation (map 1) and Canopy Height (map 2) of the forest.
+Each map should include the surface model (DEM or CHM) and applicable hillshade and should also include titles, legend, north arrow, scale bar and data sources/map author.
 The maps can be any size or layout style.
 Tips and Trick for Working with Legends in ArcGIS Pro

-6. Export map (or maps) in PDF or JPG format at 300 dpi resolution.
+7. Export map (or maps) in PDF or JPG format at 300 dpi resolution.

 Create a 3D View and Map